MehYam/thefindingofisaac/README.md

 	- fix fixUpRelativeUrls to point to the correct wiki
 - ~~checkboxes to filter by DLC~~
 - Afterbirth+ items
+- caching causes display of incorrect score
-- sorting by score broken?
+- score items better when terms match exactly

 - still slow in FF on the production site?
 - return focus to text box after clicking link